 A hamstring strain or tear typically occurs with a rapid stretch or sudden overload to one or more of the muscles in the posterior thigh.
 The hamstring muscle group – Semitendinosus, Semimembranosus and Biceps Femoris, cross both the knee and hip joints, working to flex the knee and extend the hips.
 As these muscles work over 2 joints, they are exposed to significant force which increases the likelihood of injury.
-In many sporting actions – including high-speed running, the hips and knees are taken beyond the normal range of motion, exceeding their normal length or capacity (strength), leading to structural damage.

 The key characteristics of muscle strain include:

 (Burmitt & Cuddeford, 2015)